23Rishi23/Water-Quality-Prediction/README.md

 ## Model Evaluation

-The notebook also includes the evaluation of the model's performance, including metrics like accuracy, precision, recall, and F1-score.
+The notebook also includes the evaluation of the model's performance, including metrics like mean_squared_error.
 This will help you assess the model's ability to predict water potability accurately.

 ---